 Most individuals would never leave their home without their phones.
 If they do, they go back to get it for sure.
 People even feel the need to use their phone while catching a movie, or eating dinner out with their friends.
 They use it during social gatherings and while watching TV.

 With this addiction to the device, it is no wonder that people use their phone while in their car as well.

 The widespread use of smartphones is one of the main reasons that drivers cause accidents, causing property damage, injury to others, physical damage to theirs and others' vehicles, and at times, death.
 The time it takes to look at the phone and then back to the road takes enough attention away that an accident becomes a likely event.
 The more time one spends looking at their phone while driving, the more their chances of being involved in an accident goes up.

 In just the few seconds it takes to look at or use your cell phone, you have become either completely or partially unaware of your surroundings.
 In those pivotal seconds, so many different things can happen.
-The driver in front of you may have slowed down or stopped for whatever reason, you may come across an object on the road, someone may , or the light may have turned to red.
+The driver in front of you may have slowed down or stopped for whatever reason, you may come across an object on the road, someone may walk out to cross the street, or the light may have turned to red.
 There are just too many variables.

-A single, unexpected collision may .
+A single, unexpected collision may cause you or other grave injuries.
 In just a short amount of time, you may even kill someone, a fact that you will live with forever.
 Court cases and insurance claims may lead to financial ruin or long-term penalties and loss of driving privileges.
 The potential consequences will always overshadow the alternative: just focusing on driving.